evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * The maximum response length should be 2000 symbols.
 (This could be a hard limitation due to chat window size).
 * The mean response length should be above 500 symbols.
 (You might expect this as a known pattern and want to detect if texts get shorter on average).

-You can use any other descriptors, like test for average Semantic Similarity, share of responses that are labeled not Concise, etc.
+You can use any other descriptors with different Tests in the same manner: for examples, test for average Semantic Similarity, share of responses that are labeled "Concise", etc.

 {% hint style="success" %}
 **Setting Test conditions**.
-You can flexibly encode conditions using in-built Tests and parameters.
+Read more on how to set test conditions.
 You can also automatically generate conditions from a reference dataset (e.g. expect +/- 10% of the reference values).
 [Read more about Tests](https://docs.evidentlyai.com/user-guide/tests-and-reports/custom-test-suite).
 {% endhint %}

 **Compute multiple Test Suites**.
-Let write a cycle to imitate that you compute 5 Test Suites, each time taking 50 rows.
+Let write a cycle to imitate that you compute 5 Test Suites sequentially, each time taking 50 rows.
 You also add a timestamp with hourly difference:

 ```python
 for i in range(5):